 - 2.5.5 The Council will promote the identification, recording, protection and enhancement of archaeological sites, monuments and historic landscape features, and will seek to encourage and develop their educational, recreational and tourist potential through management and interpretation - 2.5.6 Developers should submit information with the planning application that allows an assessment of the impact of the proposal on the significance of the heritage asset.
-Where appropriate the Council may require the developer to provide additional information in the form of a desk-based or field assessment. - 2.5.7 Planning permission will be refused without adequate assessment of the archaeological implications of the proposal.

-- 2.5.8 Development proposals adversely affecting the integrity or setting of Scheduled Monuments or other heritage assets of comparable significance will normally be refused. - 2.5.9 Where the case for development which would affect an archaeological site is accepted by the Council, preservation in situ of archaeological remains will normally be sought.
+Where appropriate the Council may require the developer to provide additional information in the form of a desk-based or field assessment.
+Planning permission will be refused without adequate assessment of the archaeological implications of the proposal. - 2.5.7 Development proposals adversely affecting the integrity or setting of Scheduled Monuments or other heritage assets of comparable significance will normally be refused. - 2.5.8 Where the case for development which would affect an archaeological site is accepted by the Council, preservation in situ of archaeological remains will normally be sought.
 Where this is not possible or not justified, appropriate provision for investigation and recording will be required.
-The fieldwork should define:

-(a) The character, significance, extent and condition of any archaeological deposits or structures within the application site;

-- (b) The likely impact of the proposed development on these features; - (c) The means of mitigating the effect of the proposed development. - 2.5.10 Recording should be carried out by an appropriately qualified archaeologist or archaeological contractor and may take place in advance of and during development.
+The fieldwork should define: - 1) The character, significance, extent and condition of any archaeological deposits or structures within the application site; - 2) The likely impact of the proposed development on these features; - 3) The means of mitigating the effect of the proposed development. - 2.5.9 Recording should be carried out by an appropriately qualified archaeologist or archaeological contractor and may take place in advance of and during development.
 No work shall take place until a specification for the archaeological work has been submitted and approved by the Council.
 Arrangements must also be in place for any necessary post-excavation assessment, analysis and publication of the results, and deposition of the archive in a suitable, accessible repository.

-POLICY HE02: Development in Conservation Areas
+POLICY HE02: Development in Conservation areas

-- 2.5.11 Within conservation areas, development proposals which preserve or enhance the character or appearance of the area, and accord with other relevant policies of this Plan, will be permitted, provided that: - 2.5.12 Proposals for New Buildings 1) they respond sympathetically to the historic settlement pattern, plot sizes and plot widths, open spaces, streetscape, trees and landscape features, 2) they respond sympathetically to their setting, context and the wider townscape, including views into and out of conservation areas, 3) the proportions of features and design details should relate well to each other and to adjoining buildings, 4) walls, gates and fences are, as far as possible, of a kind traditionally used in the locality, 5) conserve or enhance the significance of all heritage assets, their setting and the wider townscape, including views into and out of conservation areas 6)

-demonstrate a clear understanding of the significance of heritage assets and of their wider context,
+2.5.10 Within conservation areas, development proposals which preserve or enhance the character or appearance of the area, and accord with other relevant policies of this Plan, will be permitted, provided that:

+2.5.11 Proposals for New Buildings

+- 1) They respond sympathetically to the historic settlement pattern, plot sizes and plot widths, open spaces, streetscape, trees and landscape features; - 2) they respond sympathetically to their setting, context and the wider townscape, including views into and out of conservation areas; - 3) the proportions of features and design details should relate well to each other and to adjoining buildings; - 4) walls, gates and fences are, as far as possible, of a kind traditionally used in the locality; - 5) conserve or enhance the significance of all heritage assets, their setting and the wider townscape, including views into and out of conservation areas; - 6) demonstrate a clear understanding of the significance of heritage assets and of their wider context. - 2.5.12 New development which would detract from the immediate or wider landscape setting of any part of a conservation area will not be permitted.